LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_thinq_en.md

             5. Select a feature you want.
             6. Select the "CREATE TOKEN" button, and the token will be created.
 You will then be redirected to the PAT page.
             7. Copy the newly generated token for use.
+      - name: Route API
+        description: |
+          An API to view the domain name of ThinQ Backend.
       - name: Device API
         description: |
           API used to request ThinQ device information and control the device.